BM-Daniel/alx-backend-javascript/0x04-TypeScript/README.md

     Your code should use the ts extension when possible The Typescript compiler should not show any warning or error when compiling your code

+How to run them.
+    Change directory into the js folder and then type `npx webpack` or `npm run build` This will work if all packages required have been installed